knjcode/autometa/README.md

     $ Register success: [Template ID].ejs placed on [templates directory]
     $ Register success: [Template ID].csv placed on [templates directory]

+## Set a file name manually

+If you want to set a file name of first sheet manually, use `-o, --output` option.

+    $ autometa -o /path/to/your/filename note-example.xlsx

+If specified file name is "/dev/stdout" or "-", place output on stdout

+    $ autometa -o /dev/stdout note-example.xlsx

 ## Set a Template ID manually

 If you want to set a Template ID manually, use `-t, --template` option.